Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 School of Psychology & Clinical Language Sciences, University of Reading

-Director: Philip Beaman
+Director: Dr. Philip Beaman

 We look at all aspects of auditory memory, including the involuntary recollection of musical memories ("earworms"), and auditory distraction.
 In particular, we are interested in the effects of distraction on immediate memory tasks and the metacognitive strategies that may be employed to enhance recall and avoid or reduce distraction.